pradeepprajapati9/BlogPageCreate/README.md

-# Blog Creation Form on laravle
+# Blog Creation on laravel

 This project implements a **blog creation form** that allows users to add new blog posts by providing a title, slug, short description, and content.
 It also includes an option to upload a thumbnail image for the post.